Money & Subsidies

 How much childcare subsidy can I get in Singapore?

-Singapore citizens can receive a Basic Subsidy of up to $600/month for childcare and up to $600/month for infant care.
-On top of that, the Additional Subsidy can provide up to $467/month for childcare depending on household income.
-Total subsidies can reduce fees to as low as $3/month.
+Singapore Citizens can receive a Basic Subsidy of $300/month for childcare (18 months to 6 years) and $600/month for infant care (2 to 18 months).
+On top of that, the Additional Subsidy provides up to $467/month depending on household income.
+Combined, subsidies can reduce fees at anchor operators to as low as $3/month for lower-income families.

 What is the income ceiling for childcare subsidies?